LCC-CIT/CS233JS-CourseMaterials/Labs/Lab03-Classes/Lab03_Instructions_Classes.md

    - Note: Every commit requires a message explaining the update.
 3. Push to the Remote: Use `git push` to upload your local commits to the Remote Server (GitHub).
    - Usage: `git push origin main`, or simply `git push` to push back to the default origin.
-   - Impact: This moves your work from Local repository$\rightarrow$ Remote so others can see it.
+   - Impact: This moves your work from your local repository to the remote so others can see it.

 After pushing, check your files on GitHub to make sure everything is there.
 You can also check the status of your local repository with the command: